beeldengeluid/AVResearcherXL/README.rst

   ./manage.py init_db

-10. Use a build-in WSGI server (like uWSGI) or a standalone WSGI container (like Gunicorn) to run the Flask application.
+11. Use a built-in WSGI server (like uWSGI) or a standalone WSGI container (like Gunicorn) to run the Flask application.
 Make sure to serve static assets directly through the webserver.

 .. code-block:: bash

    $ pip install gunicorn
-   $ gunicorn --bind 0.0.0.0 -w 4 avresearcher:app
+   $ gunicorn --bind 0.0.0.0 -w 4 wsgi:app

 Running the text analysis tasks